Licensing is non-negotiable

 Ask for licence number (A-Grade or equivalent in your state).
 Unlicensed work voids insurance, fails at property sale, and is dangerous.

 Every electrical job gets a CoC (NSW), CES (VIC), or equivalent.
-Keep it — you'll need it at sale time.
+Keep it.
+You'll need it at sale time.

 Each state has its own rules (especially QLD, which mandates interconnected 240V alarms in every bedroom).
 Check before buying property.